alemoraru/alemoraru/README.md

 - 🤔 &nbsp; Answering questions and questioning answers bit by bit
 - 🔨 &nbsp; Currently in full-build mode [@Ptolemy](https://github.com/ptolemy-ai)
-- 💻 &nbsp; Formerly built cool and efficient navigation software and maps as a Software Engineer at [TomTom](https://www.tomtom.com/) in Amsterdam, The Netherlands
+- 💻 &nbsp; Formerly built cool and efficient navigation software and maps as a Senior Software Engineer at [TomTom](https://www.tomtom.com/) in Amsterdam, The Netherlands
 - 🎓 &nbsp; Graduated with
   an [M.Sc. degree in Computer Science at TU Delft](https://www.tudelft.nl/onderwijs/opleidingen/masters/cs/msc-computer-science),